Hello Group Inc. (MOMO) Shares Soar Above 1-Year High

 Sponsored

-The average price estimated by analysts for MOMO is $72.28, which is $1.7 above than the current price.
-The public float for MOMO is 139.87M, and at present, short sellers hold a 3.79% of that float.
-The average trading volume of MOMO on April 14, 2023 was 1.54M shares.
+The average price point forecasted by analysts for Hello Group Inc. (MOMO) is $73.47, which is $1.54 above the current market price.
+The public float for MOMO is 139.87M, and currently, short sellers hold a 3.79% ratio of that float.
+The average trading volume of MOMO on April 18, 2023 was 1.55M shares.

 MOMO’s Market Performance